The Haunted Apartment That Changed While I Slept

 What the Apartment Took

-I packed without folding anything, hands shaking.
-When I reached the front door, it opened onto the corridor again.
-My unit stood at the far end.
+When I reached the front door, it opened onto the corridor instead of the stairwell.

 I turned back.

-“I’ll come back,” I whispered, voice thin.
+“I’ll come back,” I whispered, because the promise felt safer than silence.

 The clicking stopped.

+The corridor folded inward like it had never been there.
 The front door shifted back to the stairwell.

 I left before dawn.